Yongxi-Long/CORPlot/README.md

 ### The dataset

 We will be using the *df_MR_CLEAN* example data set from the package.
-It is from a randomized controlled trial in patients with stroke
-\[@berkhemer2015randomized\].
-There were a total of 500 patients, 233
-from the intervention group and 267 from the control group.
+It is from a randomized controlled trial in patients with stroke (Berkhemer et al., 2015).
+There were a total of 500 patients, 233 from the intervention group and 267 from the control group.
 Three variables are present in the provided data.frame:

 - mRS: Modified Rankin Scale.
 A 7-point ordinal scale used to measure patient outcomes